hapijs/jwt/API.md

     };
 }
 ```

+##### headerName

+ - `headerName` - Tells the jwt plugin to read the token from the header specified.
+Default is `authorization`

+ ##### cookieName

+ - `cookieName` - Tells the jwt plugin to read the token from the cookie specified.
+Note that the plugin does not allow you to read from cookie and header at the same time, either read from a header or from a cookie.
+If you want to read from cookie and header you must use multiple strategies with in which one will have `headerName` config and other will have `cookieName` config Default is `undefined`

 ## token

 In addition to creating an auth strategy, the `jwt` module can be used directly even if you aren't using hapi, to run token based functions.